nicholasruan/meal-planner/README.md

 # Meal Mate

-A simple meal planner that allows you to plan out your meals for the week.
-Users can search for meals that are stored on therecipedb and add their own custom meals to the recipe database.
+A meal planner that allows you to schedule and plan out your meals.
+Through this application, users can search for meals that are stored on therecipedb and add their own custom meals to the recipe database.

 ## Tech/framework used
 Frontend UI built with React and Redux.
 The user authentication and data is handled through a Node.js server and Firebase.